 Roy Bean arrived soon after completion of the railroad and set up a tent saloon on company land.
 He later built a wooden structure for his saloon, which he called "The Jersey Lilly" (the sign maker mis-spelled her...

 Later in life, I decided to follow my bliss, and discovered that I could express myself creatively in a number of different mediums.
-I'm a self-taught photographer, who loves nature and recording images for others to enjoy as pieces of art, greeting cards etc. I also dabble in graphic art and design and you can find my work at www.zazzle.com/avisnoelledesigns on a variety of fun products ie phone cases, shirts, home and office items.
+I'm a self-taught photographer, who loves nature and recording images for others to enjoy as pieces of art, greeting cards etc. I like to dabble in graphic art and design and you can also find my work at www.zazzle.com/avisnoelledesigns on a variety of fun products ie phone cases, shirts, home and office items.

 Shop with Confidence (Fine Art America Return Policy)